Camagüey: Notable residents

 Colonial Church of Nuestra Señora de la Merced.

-Church and Convent-Hospital San Juan de Dios.
+Church and Convent-Hospital San Juan de Dios, workplace of Bl.
+José Ollalo Valdés OH.

 Camagüey is the birthplace of professional boxer Luis Ortiz (1979).

 Big Clay Jars in Camagüey in 1909.
 "The Big Jar is the symbol of Camagüey, it is the most deeply rooted local representation since colonial times, that is why Camagüey is known as the "City of the Big Jars" (Ciudad de los Tinajones)".
 Photo by Munson Steamship Line.

 Camagüey is also the birthplace of Ignacio Agramonte (1841), an important figure of the Ten Years' War against Spain between 1868 and 1878.
 Agramonte drafted the first Cuban Constitution in 1869, and later, as a Major General, formed the fearsome Camagüey cavalry corps that had the Spaniards on the run.
 He died in combat on 11 May 1873; his body was burned in the city because the Spanish feared the rebels would attack the city to recover his body.
 The Agromonte cavalry regiment of the Ejercito Libertador during the Cuban War of Independence was named after him.
 This regiment was set up by another notable Camagüey native, Lope Recio Loynaz, who became the first Governor of the Province of Camagūey during the Republic of Cuba.

 The outline of Ignacio Agramonte's horseback statue in the Park that bears his name is a symbol of Camagüey.
 It was set there in 1911, uncovered by his widow, Amalia Simoni.

 Visial artists include José Iraola, a contemporary painter who was born in Camagüey, on 19 September 1961; sculptor Roberto Estopiñán, born in Camagüey in 1921; and artist Juan Boza, born in Camagüey in 1941.